Dinoosawruss/Automatic-Smart-Revise/README.md

 # Automatic-Smart-Revise
  Automate answering questions on the computer science revision website https://smartrevise.online

+## Note
+I no longer have access to SmartRevise.
+If there are issues feel free to create an issue, however, I may not be able to solve most problems.
+If you are able to fix any issues, feel free to make a pull request

 ## Usage
 1. Download **all** files from this repository
 2. Ensure that python 3.7 or higher is installed and working on your machine